 I had heard a lot of mixed reviews about Athens before our trip and so I didn’t really know what to expect.
 Some had loved it and others had commented that it was dirty, unsafe and only worthy of a couple of days.
 What did we think?
 We thought it was a fantastic city and really enjoyed our three days there.
 In fact, we could have spent much longer in the city.

-I know many people rush through Athens on their way to the Greek islands, but I think that is a big mistake.
+I know many people rush through Athens on their way to the Greek islands of Mykonos or Santorini, but I think that is a big mistake.
 Our trip to Greece was motivated by Ella’s intense interest in Greek mythology, fueled by the Percy Jackson book series.
 She had a long list of Greek sights on her list that she wanted to visit and many of them were in Athens.
 Read my full post about our Percy Jackson inspired trip to Greece, with itinerary information.

 We stayed in the Koukaki area, near the Acropolis Museum, which was really convenient for getting to the major tourist sights, but also was full of real Athenians.
 Athens is a very walkable city and we spent most of our time in Plaka, and Monastiraki.
 You don’t have to work hard to sight see in Athens; just walking through the streets, you are confronted by history with ruins littered throughout the city.
 Download the Rick Steves audiotour and explore the city with Rick’s interesting commentary.